DesterLib/desterlib-flutter/lib/core/network/api_client/doc/ScanApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **apiV1ScanPathPost**
-> ApiV1ScanPathPost200Response apiV1ScanPathPost(apiV1ScanPathPostRequest)
+> ApiV1ScanPathPost202Response apiV1ScanPathPost(apiV1ScanPathPostRequest)

-Scan a local file path and fetch TMDB metadata
+Scan a local file path and fetch metadata

-Scans a local directory path and returns discovered media files with TMDB metadata. - Automatically fetches metadata from TMDB using the API key from environment variables - Extracts IDs from filenames and folder names (supports {tmdb-XXX}, {imdb-ttXXX}, {tvdb-XXX} formats) - Stores media information in the database with proper relationships - Supports both movies and TV shows
+Scans a local directory path and returns discovered media files with metadata from configured providers (e.g., TMDB). - Automatically fetches metadata using the configured metadata provider - Extracts IDs from filenames and folder names (supports {tmdb-XXX}, {imdb-ttXXX}, {tvdb-XXX} formats) - Stores media information in the database with proper relationships - Supports both movies and TV shows - Uses database scan settings as defaults, which can be overridden by request parameters - Customizable with regex patterns for filenames and directories

 ### Example
 ```dart